 Are you considering a job or career change?
-Regardless of the reason why, it’s important to do some homework before you make the leap, says James McKown, First Vice President and High Net Worth Strategist for Wells Fargo Advisors.
+Regardless of the reason why, it’s important to do some homework before you make the leap.

 Why?
-Many benefits from your current position could be tied to specific dates and time frames, he says.
+Many benefits from your current position could be tied to specific dates and time frames.
 Gathering the right information before you leave can help you strategically time your exit and set yourself up for greater success.
 Follow these steps before you resign:

 - Manage your health insurance.
 If you don’t already have a new position or if your new employer’s health plan has a waiting period, figure out where you will get coverage to fill the gap.
-If your current company has 20 or more employees, you’ll be able to keep your current plan for up to 18 months after you stop working under the federal law COBRA.
+If your current company has 20 or more full-time employees, you’ll be able to keep your current plan for up to 18 months after you stop working under the federal law COBRA.
 Keep in mind that you’ll likely have to pay a lot more because you will pay both your share of the premium and what your employer used to pay.
 If that’s the case, you may want to compare costs with coverage available on the government’s health insurance marketplace.
+Also keep in mind, if you live in a state with a health insurance mandate and you can afford but do not purchase coverage, you may have a tax penalty.

 - Spend your FSA accounts.
 If you put pretax money into a flexible spending account (FSA) to pay for health care or childcare, try to spend down the account before you resign because FSAs typically operate on a use-it-or-lose-it basis (though you may be able to extend with COBRA).
 In contrast, if you have money in a health savings account (HSA), that money is yours to keep.